THUYimingLi/t-k-means/README.md

 }
 '''

-# Description of main codes
+# Description of Main Codes
 * **main.m**: test algorithms on a specified dataset and generate results.
 * **gmmCluster.m**: the implement of GMM algorithm.
 * **tmmCluster.m**: the implement of TMM algorithm.